 #4 The Uffizi Museum

-Best Photo Spot: From the upstairs windows of the Uffizi you have a great view of Ponte Vecchio.
+Great photo spot: From the upstairs windows of the Uffizi Gallery you have a beautiful view of Ponte Vecchio.

 #5 Climb the Tower of Palazzo Vecchio

-This is one of my favorite views of Florence.
-From the top of the tower, enjoy panoramic views over the city.
-This is one of the best spots to get a great photo of the Duomo.
+This is one of our favorite views of Florence, since this is one of the best places to get a great photo of the Duomo.

 Bonus: Palazzo Vecchio is located in Piazza della Signoria.
 In this square you can visit the Loggia dei Lanzi, an open-air sculpture gallery of Renaissance art.

-More Information: Visit the official website for full details on hours and tours
+More Information: Visit the official website for full details on hours, tours, and to purchase your tickets